 A corporate HQ will be required housing the various standard business functionalities (Finance, HR, Legal etc) plus software development and support.
 This will also serve as Recyclesoft corporate head office.
 For security reasons the source code to all software will be hosted on servers within this facility.
 Production software will be hosted in the cloud.

 - 20 Ewaste/ITAD customers

 - All key positions filled

-- First production version of all software ready for release
+- Full production version of all software ready for release

 - Marketing campaign ready for release